In Loreto we deliver the CCEA English Literature specification.

 Students must be self-motivated in order to fully enjoy and meet the challenges of this course.
 Moreover, a passion for reading and discussing literature, along with a willingness to study independently, is a must.
 Sensitivity to language is also vital.
 There are sometimes opportunities for conference with neighbouring schools and theatre visits.

-In preparation for their AS English Literature exam, Year 13 students visited the Lyric Theatre, Belfast to see a production of Tennessee Williams’s play ‘A Streetcar Named Desire’, accompanied by Mrs O’Neill.
+In preparation for the AS English Literature exam, Year 13 students visited the Lyric Theatre, Belfast to see a production of Tennessee Williams’s play ‘A Streetcar Named Desire’.
 This worthwhile visit was our first Shared Education venture with Foyle College, Derry and we look forward to meeting up with Foyle again in the future.